 The spandex outfit, ski gloves, boots, and goggles may be another giveaway as being par for the course for skiing, and what about the skis?
 These don’t look up to the task of taking on the kind of slopes facing Chuck Patterson as he heads toward his playground.

-The slopes upon mountains are bad enough, with speeds on a slalom reaching new heights, but when the actual mountain under the skis moves too, now that’s awe inspiring.
+The slopes up on mountains are bad enough, with speeds on a slalom reaching new heights, but when the actual mountain under your legs moves too, now that’s awe inspiring.
 This is the mountain to beat all and is known simply as the Jaws.
 It’s the same principle in some ways though with totally opposite goals.
 A mountain skier wants to get to the bottom, while the Jaws surfer depends on this not happening.

 How the story goes

 Based off the Hawaiian coastline, Peʻahi as it was originally named, gained in both reputation and potential in the 1980s and has since been used as the backdrop to the James Bond movie, Die Another Day, though even James Bond employed a stunt man to mount the 60 foot waves, thought to be caused by an underwater ridge.

 As Chuck Patterson donned his ski wear, could even he have anticipated the reason Pe’ahi, or simply “wave” in the Hawaiian language, got its nickname of Jaws way back in the mid-1970s?
 He certainly looked equipped, with full ski regalia and ski stick as well, which appear to have helped with balance and stability.

 It all starts at something